A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: Introduction

-The rest of the paper is organized as follows: Section \ref{Sec: main ideas} discusses the ideas that drive our analysis.
-Sections \ref{Sec: discrete action set} -- \ref{Sec: continuous action set variant 2} provide careful statements of our results for the four versions of the drifting game that are our primary focus.
-Section \ref{Sec: heuristic pde derivations} provides a heuristic derivation of the (nonlinear, in general) PDE that (conjecturally) describes the scaling limit of a fairly general drifting game.
-Appendices \ref{Appendix: discrete action set}--\ref{Appendix: continuous action set variant 2} provide detailed proofs of our rigorous results, while Appendix \ref{Appendix: PDE derivation} justifies a step in our heuristic identification of the PDE under a reasonable assumption.
+This paper is organized as follows: Section \ref{Sec: main ideas} discusses the ideas that drive our analysis.
+Sections \ref{Sec: discrete action set}, \ref{Sec: continuous shifted action set} provide additional ideas and specific potentials used for games V1 and V2; games V3 and V4 are similar, so their discussion is postponed to Appendix \ref{Sec: discrete action set 2} and \ref{Appendix: continuous action set variant 2}.
+The careful statements of our rigorous results for the four versions of the drifting game are given in Appendices \ref{Appendix: discrete action set}--\ref{Appendix: continuous action set variant 2} together with detailed proofs.
+Section \ref{Sec: heuristic pde derivations} provides a heuristic derivation of the nonlinear PDE that conjecturally describes the scaling limit of a fairly general drifting game, while Appendix \ref{Appendix: PDE derivation} justifies a step in our heuristic identification of the PDE under a reasonable assumption.